What is Against the Spread Betting (ATS)?

 Bet to cover the spread – Example

 You will best understand ATS betting by going through specific examples.
-Since NFL picks against the spread are highly popular, we will use the match between Green Bay and Tampa Bay in the first example.
+Since NFL picks against the spread are highly popular, we will use the match between Patriots and Falcons in the first example.
 Note, we are betting on the favorites here.

 Bet against the spread – Example